sboagy/tunetrees/README.md

 # TuneTrees

-TuneTrees, is aimed at folk musician memorization of repertoire, which involves motor skills, non-trivial items to memorize, and memory entanglement.
+TuneTrees is aimed at folk musician memorization of repertoire, which involves motor skills, non-trivial items to memorize, and memory entanglement.
 The application is meant to be an aid to human memory training, using a combination of techniques including spaced repetition, mnemonics, and spacial/navigational techniques.
 Down the line it may employ modern neural networks and reinforcement learning techniques.
 The idea is to make music practice more